danherbert-io/elide-for-laravel/docs/installation.md

 ### Add the package

-You can install Elide via `composer`:
+You can install Elide with `composer`:

 ```bash
 composer require danherbert-io/elide